 Fecal incontinence or bowel leakage is the inability to control passage of liquid or solid stool.
-This condition affects 2-15 percent of all adults in the United States.
+This condition affects 2-15% of all adults in the United States.

 Types of Fecal Incontinence